tribhuvanesh/via/README.md

 VGG Face Annotator (VFA) is a fork of VIA adapated for marking and tagging facial regions.

+Changes in this fork:
+  * Support for instance-level masks

 ## Features:
   * based solely on HTML, CSS and Javascript (no external javascript libraries)
   * can be used off-line (full application in a single html file of size &lt; 200KB)